Promoted to national scout on May 25, 2018. First joined the Packers in 1995.

 A four-year letterman at Western State College (Colo.) at running back, led the team twice both in rushing and receiving.
 Was inducted into the Western State College Hall of Fame in 2002.

-Sam Seale, a nine-year NFL veteran as a player, heads into his 25th season with the Packers and his third as a national scout.
+Sam Seale, a nine-year NFL veteran as a player, heads into his 26th season with the Packers and his fourth as a national scout.
 Promoted to his current role on May 25, 2018, Seale spent the 2012-17 seasons as a West regional scout for the Packers.

 In 2017, Seale was recognized as the NFC Scout of the Year at the Fritz Pollard Alliance Meeting, which took place during the NFL Scouting Combine.